golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 :command:`wl container unpublish <container>`
 ---------------------------------------------

-Unublish a container manifest from all of user's infrastructure containers.
+Unublish a container manifest from the whole of a user's manifests catalog.

 .. _wl-container-sign:
 .. _wl-container-verify: